 - It helps to have a date and location of the news item in mind before you start your search.

 - Many newspapers from 1990 onwards are available through eResources with your National Library card.

 - Popular databases include PressReader, Factiva and Gale NewsVault.

 - There are also overseas newspapers in languages other than English.

 - The Library has created comprehensive research guides to help you find out about our newspaper collection.

 Can't visit the Library?

-- If you cannot visit the Library in Canberra then you can use Trove to see if the item or newspaper is available at a library closer to you.
+- If you can't visit the Library in Canberra you can use Trove to see if the item or newspaper is available at a library closer to you.